Home

 Mr. and Mrs. Buyer, we really appreciate your offer.
 If you write everything up on paper, we'll be more than happy to take a serious look at it.

-Of course you can put the words in your own style, but the message should ALWAYS be the same.
+Of course you can put the words in your own style, but the message should always be the same.

-What normally will happen in most cases, when sellers are not familiar with how to use negotiation techniques is, they will start a verbal back and forth.
+What normally will happen in most cases when sellers are not familiar with how to use negotiation techniques, is they will start a verbal back and forth.

-The absolute worst thing to do is say no, we're not interested unless you want to pay full price. negotiation techniques thumbs down
+The absolute worst thing to do is say no, we're not interested unless you want to pay full price.

 Another Short Bedtime Story